Deep Teeth Cleaning Uptown Charlotte NC

 Our dentists will only perform scaling and root planing after a thorough examination of the mouth, which includes taking x-rays and performing a clinical exam in the mouth.
 Depending on the condition of the gums, the amount of tartar present, and the depth of the pockets, your dentist may recommend scaling and root planing.
 Typically it is completed on just one half of the mouth at a time using local anesthetic to make the procedure comfortable.
 A person who undergoes scaling and root planing is often seen more frequently to keep on top of the condition, usually every 3-4 months.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 In some cases of periodontitis, antibiotics or irrigation with antimicrobials may be recommended to help control the growth of bacteria causing the disease.
 Occasionally, Drs.
-Kalons, Glidewell or Grewal may recommend the placement of antibiotic fibers in the periodontal pockets after scaling and planing to encourage normal healing.
+Kalons, Glidewell, Grewal, Gray or Welborne may recommend the placement of antibiotic fibers in the periodontal pockets after scaling and planing to encourage normal healing.
 When advanced bone loss is present, a referral to a periodontist may be indicated to consider the possibility of surgery.

 Benefits of Treatment